-On a case by case base it shall be checked how requirements engineering is needed.
+On a case-by-case base it shall be checked how requirements engineering is needed.
 Functional and non-functional requirements must be met.
+The WG IT mainly takes on an auditor role and promotes that the methodology and the IT standards are fulfilled and respected.
+The WG IT also supports and advises FTE's operative groups regarding recommended standards.